nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/deployment-considerations.md

 **Authorization**

 In addition to the Admin REST API, a user can be assigned to a role with additional privileges.
 The role and the user assigned to it can be created in the configuration file.
-Then, the Sync Function's [requireRole()](../sync-function-api-guide/index.html#requirerolerolename) method can be used to allow certain operations only if the user has a certain role.
+Then, the Sync Function's [requireRole()](../sync-function-api-guide/index.html#requirerolerolename) method can be used to allow certain operations only if the user has that role.
 The [adding security](../../../training/develop/adding-security/index.html#write-permissions) tutorial shows an example of this pattern.

 **Data Model Validation**